Purple Cone Shell

 Purple Cone Shell, Conus purpurascens.
 Shell collected off the beach at Punta Chivato, Baja California Sur, April 2022.
 Size: 4.5 cm (1.8 inches) x 2.8 cm (1.1 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Purple Cones are found in tide pools, on rocks, under ledges, and in sand substrate and are a shallow water species found in the intertidal zone depths up to 2 m (6 feet).
-They range from Magdalena Bay, Baja California Sur, to Peru, including the Cocos, Clipperton Island, Galapagos and Revillagigedo Islands and they are found throughout the Sea of Cortez.
+Habitat and Distribution: Purple Cone Shells are found in tide pools, on rocks, under ledges, and in sandy substrates.
+They live in the intertidal zone, and at depths up to 15 m (50 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala, including the Revillagigedo Islands.
+They are found throughout the Gulf of California.

-Synonyms are Chelyconus purpurascens, Conus comptus, Conus luzonicus, and Conus regalitatis.
+Synonyms: Chelyconus purpurascens, Conus (Chelyconus) purpurascens, Conus comptus, Conus luzonicus, Conus purpurascens var. rejectus, and Conus regalitatis.